 But, with some patience and practice, I’ll get there.
 You will too.
 Recipes like this are the greatest way to practice!

 And here’s a tip for potatoes sticking to your knife: If you keep your knife wet, you can slide the potatoes off more easily.
 (This tip works great for garlic too!)

 Let’s walk through the rest of the process, shall we?

-Next, add your cubed taters to a large container with a lid or zip-lock bag with some olive oil and the most basic of spices, do a little dance as you shake ’em up and get them niiiice and coated.
+Next, add your cubed taters to a large container with a lid or zip-lock bag with some olive oil (Use the good stuff here; we dig this brand.) and the most basic of spices, do a little dance as you shake ’em up and get them niiiice and coated.

 The spices T uses are: salt, onion + garlic powder, and Italian seasoning.
 If you’re low on spices, the Italian seasoning can be replaced with either dried basil, oregano, or a mix of the two.

 Feel free to use this recipe as a framework for ALL your potato flavor fantasies though.
 I’m already dreaming up the delicious combos I can create with this basic roasted potato recipe!